odan/odan.github.io/_posts/2020-04-05-slim4-multiple-pdo-database-connections.md

 }
 ```

-Add the container definition for PDO2:
+Add the DI container definition for PDO2:

 ```php
 use App\Database\PDO2;